STATWORX/blog/dynamic-shinyUI-pt1/shiny_dynamic_ui.md

 ### The Tools

 Shiny natively provides convenient tools to turn the UI of any app reactive to input.
-We are namely going to look at the `renderUI` (in conjunction with `lapply`) and `conditionalPanel` functions.
+In today's blog entry we are namely going to look at the `renderUI` in conjunction with `lapply` and `do.call`.

 `renderUI` is helpful because it frees us from the chains of having to define what kind of object we'd like to render in our `render` function. `renderUI` can render any UI element, so we could, for example, let the type of the content of our `uiOutput` be reactive to an input instead of being set in stone.

-`conditionalPanel` simply lets us conditionally show or hide UI elements and thus helps us reduce visual clutter.

-### Basic Example
+### A Basic Example

 Imagine a situation where you are tasked with building a dashboard showing the user three different KPIs for three different countries.
 The most obvious approach would be to specify the position of each KPI-box on the UI side of the app and creating each element on the server side with the help of `shinydashboard::renderValueBox` as seen in the example below.